pactus-project/pactus.org/docs/guide/learn-consensus.md

 ## Practical Byzantine Fault Tolerant

-The Zarb Consensus algorithm is spired by Practical Byzantine Fault Tolerant (PBFT) alghorithm.
+The Zarb Consensus algorithm is spired by Practical Byzantine Fault Tolerant (PBFT)[^first] alghorithm.
 Practical Byzantine Fault Tolerant, or in short PBFT "presents a new, practical algorithm for state machine replication that tolerates Byzantine faults."